Clinton says Trump is most divisive candidate 'in our lifetimes'

-In a speech weighted with America’s complicated racial history, Democrat Hillary Clinton laced into Republican presidential rival Donald Trump on Wednesday, accusing him of fueling divisions among Americans over race and religion.
+In a speech weighted with America’s complicated racial history, Democrat Hillary Clinton laced into Republican presidential rival Donald Trump on Wednesday, accusing him of fuelling divisions among Americans over race and religion.

 "His campaign is as divisive as any we have seen in our lifetimes," Clinton said at a campaign appearance at the Illinois state house in Springfield.
 "It is built on stoking mistrust and pitting American against American.
 It's there in everything he says and everything he promises to do as president."